perstromqvist/bmw-ce04-ha/README.md

 ### 🎨 Dynamic Vehicle Image
 A dedicated image entity automatically displays the correct CE 04 image based on your scooter's color code:

 - Light White
 - Imperial Blue
 - Magellan Grey / Space Silver

 Images are served from `/local/` and must be copied to your `config/www/` folder.

+Note: The name of the image refers to the color code of your bike.
+If no match is found, the **generic** image mc_image.jpg is served as a fallback.

 ### 🧩 Home Assistant Native Features
 - Full **Config Flow** setup (no YAML)